Detailed guides to painful problems, treatments & more

 Tags: running, movement, classics, exercise, self-treatment, treatment

-Six articles on PainSci cite Ferris 1997: 1.
+Six pages on PainSci cite Ferris 1997: 1.
 Is Running on Pavement Risky?2.
 The Complete Guide to IT Band Syndrome3.
 The Complete Guide to Patellofemoral Pain Syndrome4.
 Complete Guide to Plantar Fasciitis5.
 Shin Splints Treatment, The Complete Guide6.
 Are Orthotics Worth It?

 PainSci commentary on Ferris 1997: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.